The Los Angeles Archivists Collective (LAAC) is accepting nominations for the following positions:

-Subcommittees will be reporting on goals for the year and upcoming events.
+Subcommittees will be reporting back on accomplishments for the year, and we'll discuss upcoming elections for subcommittee heads, steering committee, and secretary positions.
 We'll also open up the floor for feedback and brainstorming.
 Bring a snack or drink to share!

 Meeting Minutes will be posted to the LAAC Google Group.
 Anyone unable to attend is encouraged to email agenda items to firstname.lastname@example.org

 Join the LAAC Book Club for a meeting on Wednesday, November 29 from 6:30-8 pm on the back patio at Stories Books and Cafe in Echo Park (1716 Sunset Blvd, 90026).
 Participants to the Book Club will be capped at 12.
 Please email email@example.com to reserve a spot.

 We will be getting into the development of modern historiography by reading Dust: The Archive and Cultural History by British historian Carolyn Steedman, setting a backdrop for discussion of more recent efforts guiding inclusive historical interpretation and community archive practices with some postmodern theory and semiotics thrown in.
 Hope to see you there!

 Can’t make the meeting, but are still reading the articles?
 Let us know!

 October 14, 2017 - Comments Off on Preserving Pico: A Community Workshop on the Preservation of Photographs